warna720/fr24/README.md

 - Clear up unused migrations
 - Clear up unused models and factories (User)
 - Implement possibility to check in ticket
+- Make sure no duplicate seatings booked on same flight (maybe a feature because airlines already do this /joke)